 By Anna Church, MS, LMHCA

 I would like to take a moment to discuss the way we talk about ourselves and our bodies.
 This time of year, in particular perhaps, we tend to have all sorts of labels and expectations on ourselves.
 Concerns about body size, weight, health, food, and related topics tend to arise.
-Instead of going down the path of popular or conventional trends of what health looks like or what we “should” like like, be doing, or eating, I would like to offer an alternate perspective.
+Instead of going down the path of popular or conventional trends of what health looks like or what we “should” look like, be doing, or eating, I would like to offer an alternate perspective.

 There are two movements that have gained momentum in recent years: the body positive moment and the health at every size movement.
 What these movements have in common are that they both challenge the narrative that there is some absolute ideal body size that we are reaching for.
 Body movements send the message that you can celebrate the beauty and uniqueness of your body, find joy in your body, enjoy activity, and and enjoy eating no matter what size you are, what you weight, or what you look like.
 Below are some key takeaways that I have compiled to help challenge the conventional narrative that there is one “right” way to be or look.